beizhouphys/IceCube_data_2008--2018_double_counting_corrected/README.md

 # IceCube data (2008--2018) double counting events corrected

-This page is to provide the IceCube neutrino dataset after correcting a problem in the 10 years of IceCube data (2008--2018).
+This page is to provide the IceCube neutrino dataset after correcting the double-counting problem in the 10 years of IceCube data (2008--2018).

 In https://arxiv.org/pdf/2110.02974.pdf, we found 19 dimuon candidates from the 10 years of IceCube data, but later IceCube collaboration found that those are double counted events from their misreconstruction error.
 So, that's to say, **in the dataset, 19*2=38 events are double counted, and they should be corrected.**